-18 a priesthood also upon Aaron and his seed.
+a priesthood also upon Aaron and his seed.
 Aaron's priesthood is different from the priesthood "after the holiest order of God."
-Here is it inserted for comparison; more on that starting in v.
+Here is it briefly mentioned for comparison, with more on it starting in v.
 26.

 18 text note: